How to turn a Pass in to a Distinction in your Trinity graded music exam

 • 60-74 Pass

-How your three pieces are assessed
+How your pieces are assessed

 Music Exam Report